lilyinstarlight/MCP/README.md

 Installing
 ----------
 ###Setup###
 Edit `config.py` to match your directory structure and preferences.
+Below is a list of the preferences and what they mean.
 - `prefix` folder is mandatory and should be the folder set aside for Armagetron servers.
 - `sources` folder is optional and contains the source code to the server software to allow server creation.
 - `api` folder is also optional and contains the scripting api (in the `api` folder of the project).